Gavin-Yinld/csmFinder/readme.md

 #generate the 4-CpG segment
 segment2 <- bismark2segment(files=file_list,file_type="single-cell",CpG_file=CpG_ref)
 ```
-The data format of single-cell methylome analysis is keep pace with our previous study, please see [beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model)
+The data format of single-cell methylome analysis is consistent with our previous study, please see [beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model)

 ## Step 2.
 Find the candidate pCSM segments
 The segments satisfy the following 2 criterions are considered as candidate pCSM segment: